monk-after-90s/AsyncGear/README.md

 ### tip
-For convince, remember that the python codes below are extracted from this wrapper:
+For convenience, remember that the python codes below are extracted from this wrapper:

 ```python
 import asyncio